izznogooood/docker-plexconnect/README.md

 **Description**

 This image is based on phusion/baseimage and size is compromised for full functionality.
-PlexConnect is stored outside the container making sure all changes including ***Plex login is persistent***.
+PlexConnect is stored outside the container making sure all changes are saved.

 * Plexconnect is pulled each time you start securing new updates
 * Certificates are auto-generated the first time you run this docker